 Choosing which path to take as you start your education will take some research.
 EMT and paramedic training programs are offered at community colleges, technical schools, hospitals, universities and EMS facilities such as fire and police agencies.
 If you live within the U.S., you should contact your state EMS office.
 If you are interested in advanced courses, such as paramedic training, you should contact the Committee on Accreditation for EMS Professionals.
 Both of these agencies are valuable and will direct you to local training in your area.

 Most programs are designed and planned for the student desiring to go from EMT-Basic and Intermediate, to certification for the advanced level of paramedic.
 Nonetheless, you should verify that the EMS course or program you choose offers the levels of EMT training you aspire to.
+Furthermore, verify the accreditation of the EMT and/or paramedic courses you will be enrolling in, making sure they are acceptable by the state EMS requirements.

 Once you decide which path you will take towards certification, be sure you choose an accredited EMS school or course programs.
 Checking the school’s reputation is another important step.
 Be sure the content of the paramedic training courses fit the state requirements.
 Within the U.S. check to see that the program follows the guidelines established by the US Department of Transportation.
 A good starting point is to find out the requirements of paramedic certification in your state or country.
 The U.S. and Canada, as well as many other countries have several different levels of educational courses and the requirements for each can vary significantly.